discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 - If you are pre-vetting users, or your site is private and you approve all new users manually, you can set everyone's `default trust level` to 1.

 - You can individually adjust these default new user restrictions.
 Search the settings for `newuser`.
-Two settings we see commonly adjusted are `newuser max images` and `newuser max replies per topic`.
+Settings we see commonly adjusted are `newuser max images`, `newuser max replies per topic`, `newuser max links`.

 ### User Content Licensing